ElleOAO/ElleOAO.github.io/index.md

-# Elle Fong's Portfolio
+# Hello World

-I am a computer science major at CSUf and plan to graduate in 2028
+I am a computer science major at CSUF and plan to graduate in 2028

+## Computer Science Projects

+My Github pagae is https://elleoao.github.io/

 ## Favorite CPSC 120L Labs